 NOTE: International Students: Extended project or thesis registration may not be allowable for students (such as those on F-1 or J-1 visas) who must maintain full-time status each semester.
 Please consult the Graduate Studies office if you require information on full-time certification.

 Undergraduate students may register for graduate courses, 500 level or higher, only with the written approval of the undergraduate advisor and written approval of the graduate program advisor for the program offering the course.
 Tuition will be calculated at the undergraduate tuition rate and the credit applied to the undergraduate academic record.

 Students cross registering will need two forms: the NJIT registration form and an Exchange Registration form, which can be obtained in the Registrar's office.
-Students cross registering must include the course(s) taken at Essex County, and UMDNJ (the host school) on their NJIT registration form when registering.
+Students cross registering must include the course(s) taken at Essex County and RBHS (the host school) on their NJIT registration form when registering.
 List the same course(s) on the Exchange Registration form and obtain permission from the NJIT departmental representative.
 After obtaining approval, take the Exchange Registration form to the host school during their registration period.
 NJIT students adding, changing or withdrawing from courses at the host school must also complete a NJIT schedule change form and bring it to the NJIT Registrar's Office on the same date.
-All courses and all grades received at Essex County and UMDNJ are posted on the NJIT transcript.
+All courses and all grades received at Essex County and RBHS are posted on the NJIT transcript.

 Students planning to attend NJIT as non-matriculated students must complete the application for non-matriculated students.
 Select the course(s) from the schedule of classes, complete the non-matric registration form and report with a copy of your college transcript to the University Admissions Office.
-Non-Matriculating student should refer to the registration calendar for registration dates.

 CONTINUING NON-MATRICULATED STUDENTS